-Absolutely nothing in this life lasts forever.
+Absolutely nothing in life lasts forever.
 Everything eventually breaks, falls apart, separates for one reason or another.
-The most common is the human bond between two people, which is known as a relationship.
-Who ever said two individuals were meant to be together forever.
+The most common is the human bond between two people, known as a relationship.
+No one ever said two individuals were meant to be together forever.

 The mind wanders, it’s only human nature to get bored with one another, and we move on.